agathoklisx/libved/README.md

    *  Simple Editor written in C using Linked List with undo

  * Code snippets from outer sources should mention this source on top of
- * those blocks; if not, this is an omission and should be fixed (sorry
+ * those blocks; if not, I'm sorry but this is probably an omission and should
- * if there are such cases).
+ * be fixed.

  * The code constantly runs under valgrind, so it is supposed to have no
  * memory leaks, which it is simple not true, because the conditions in a